-The Emerald Network is an ecological network consisting of areas of special conservation interest (ASCIs) for species/habitats protected at the European level.
+The Emerald Network is an ecological network consisting of ASCIs for species/habitats protected at the European level.
 Its implementation was launched by the Council of Europe (CoE) as part of its work under the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention), adopting Recommendation No. 16 (1989) of the Standing Committee of the Bern Convention.
-This convention is one of the binding European legal instruments to ensure the conservation of wild flora and fauna and their natural habitats and to promote cooperation between states.
+This convention is one of the binding European legal instruments to ensure the conservation of wild flora and fauna and their natural habitats, as well as to promote cooperation between states.
 Thus, according to the Art.
-4 of the Bern Convention, the signatory states, including the Republic of Moldova, are obliged
+4 of the Bern Convention, the signatory states, including the Republic of Moldova, are obliged:

-- To take suitable and necessary legislative and administrative measures to protect the habitats of wild species of flora and fauna, especially those listed in annexes no. I and II of the Convention and for the safeguarding of threatened natural habitats. - To take into account, in planning and development policies, the need to preserve protected areas to avoid or minimize any degradation of such regions.
+- To take suitable and necessary legislative and administrative measures to protect the habitats of wild species of flora and fauna, especially those listed in annexes no. I and II of the Convention and for the safeguarding of threatened natural habitats; - To take into account, in planning and development policies, the need to preserve protected areas to avoid or minimize their degradation; - To pay special attention to protecting areas crucial for migratory species listed in annexes no. II and III of the Convention, particularly those that are strategically placed along major migration routes, serving as wintering, aggregation, feeding, breeding, or moulting sites;

-- To pay special attention to protecting the areas important for the migratory species listed in annexes no. II and III of the Convention and which are located appropriately concerning to migration routes as wintering, aggregation, feeding, breeding, or moulting areas. - To coordinate their efforts according to the need to protect the natural habitats considered by the Bern Convention if they are located in regions that stretch on either side of the border.
+• To coordinate their efforts according to the need to protect the natural habitats considered by the Bern Convention if they are located in regions beyond Emerald border.